dssimmons-codes/AMDAT/Manual/time_scheme.md

 _exponential \<# of exponential blocks\> \<timesteps per block\> \<exp base\> \<frt\> \<first exp\> \<time unit\>_

-If _frt_ is zero, then an extra initial time frame at time zero is used at the beginning of the trajectory.
-If _frt_ is one, then the first time frame is at time (dt)b^_\<first exponent\>_.
-This has significant implications for how time blocks are handled.
-First exponent is usually zero or one and is the first value of the exponent for the power law progression in time.
+_frt_ should in most cases be set to 0.
+The value of this quantity does not impact file read-in but does impact which pairs of frames are used for a given time-spacing, as discussed below.
+When _frt_ = 0, AMDAT essentially treats the last frame of each block as being the same as the first frame of the next block, which is almost always preferrable in maximizing data use.
+Using _frt_ = 1 instead treats the first frame of a given block as being one frame after the last frame of the prior block, which both reduces the longest time gap accessible by one increment and slightly decreases data efficiency.

 For clarity, below is a segment of pseudocode describing the list of simulation times corresponding to this scheme.
 Also packaged with AMDAT is an example LAMMPS input file yielding a trajectory file corresponding to this time scheme.

     block_starttime=0;
     for(blockii=0;blockii<#_of_exponentials;blockii++)